obruck/hematoscope/_members/viivi-visa.md

   #twitter: oscarbruck
 ---

-Viivi is an undergrad student from Metropolia University of Applied Sciences working on her Master's thesis on red blood cell detection and classification from peripheral blood smears.
-She is closely working together with Rosa and Otso.
+Viivi is an undergrad student from Metropolia University of Applied Sciences.
+She worked closely together with Viivi and Otso.
+Viivi completed her Master's thesis on red blood cell detection and classification from peripheral blood smears.